-CLAREMONT - Dining facilities are available in the Falcon Room during the fall and spring semesters.
-Students may bring their own food or purchase it from the contracted food service provider.
-Microwave ovens and vending machines are also available to students, faculty and staff.
+CLAREMONT - Microwave ovens and vending machines are available to students, faculty and staff.

 KEENE and LEBANON - Vending machines are available in the Common Room for drinks and snacks.
 Microwave ovens are available at the Centers.

 Food Pantries

 Food Pantries are available at the Claremont (next to Room 141) and Lebanon (in the kitchen area) locations.
 Pantries are sponsored by the Student Government Association.
 All students and employees are invited to donate food and hygiene products to the pantries.
 All students are welcome to take items from the pantries, as needed.
 Please see Keene staff for referral to a local food pantry.